TanguyAladenise/MenuScrollView/README.md

 Wheter you use a nib or just hard code user interface you just need to create a new view of type MenuScrollView.
 You must add this view inside an ExtendedScrollViewWrapper if you want it to respond to items outside of bounds, which is, at this time, the default behavior.

-Then, you only need to add items to your menu :
+Then, you only need to add items to your menu:

 ``` objective-c
 // add items to the menu